EfficiencyJunky/eec-for-squarespace/guide/README.md

 The parts that actually HAVE to be followed exactly are: "Enhanced Ecommerce Features" needs to be set to true, "Read Data from Variable" needs to be set to the variable indicated, and the "Trigger" needs to be choosen as indicated.

-The process for each of these will be the same:<br/>
+The process for each of these will be the same **EXCEPT FOR THE "PURCHASE" TAG WHICH HAS ADDITIONAL CUSTOM DIMENSIONS AND METRICS**<br/>

 1.  from the "Tags" page in GTM choose "New"
 2.  give it the name specified by "Tag Name"